 Minister J.C.
-Carpenter (1918), was the first Methodist Minister of record for PMC.
-In 1921 the church purchased an unfinished house located behind the church and when work on the house was completed in 1922 it became the first parsonage.
-During the Prohibition Period of 1920-1933 there were unconfirmed reports that an unnamed pastor and local sheriff together were operating an illegal still in the church parsonage This rumor is probably unfounded as they were more likely devoted followers of the holy “Spirits”!
+Carpenter (1918) was the first Methodist Minister of record for PUMC.
+In 1921 the church purchased an unfinished house located behind the church and when work on the house was completed in 1922, it became the first parsonage.
+During the Prohibition Period of 1920-1933 there were unconfirmed reports that an unnamed pastor and local sheriff together were operating an illegal still in the church parsonage.
+This rumor is probably unfounded as they were more likely devoted followers of the holy “Spirits!"

-In 1925 PMC was officially named a Mission Church under the Methodist Conference and Rev. Ralph Crawford (1925-1927) became the first regularly assigned pastor.
+In 1925, PMC was officially named a Mission Church under the Methodist Conference and Rev. Ralph Crawford (1925-1927) became the first regularly assigned pastor.
 A period of growth quickly followed with the addition of a social hall/Sunday school, kitchen and choir loft.
 See the dedication of the current worship space in the Dedication video from 1948.

-We are now know as the Portola United Methodist Church.
+We are now known as the Portola United Methodist Church.
 Praise God!
 Come and join us, we would love to meet you!